 Suggestions for business owners dealing with false or negative online reviews

 It’s an average day at the office.
 The phone is slow today, so you decide to take a look at your online reviews out of curiosity.
 All seems well at first, but then you see something terrifying for a business owner – an angry reviewer left a one-star rating, perhaps even without any text to explain their dissatisfaction!
+You’ve received a bad online review.

 Online reviews are often the first thing customers check before making a purchase or hiring a service.
 Bad reviews can affect their perception of your company, but if you take the proper steps, the effects of poor online reviews can be mitigated, or even turned into a positive experience.